 Luna Vachon – Her Second WWF Stint and Altercations With Sable

 After leaving the WWF in ’94, Luna wrestled on the independent circuit before returning to the WWF in 1997.
 Her second stint in the WWF seems to be almost forgotten by many fans.
-Yet strangely, it is when we may have witnessed her peak as a wrestler and a sports entertainer.
+Yet strangely, it is when we may have witnessed her peak as a wrestler and entertainer.

 In 1997, Luna Vachon became manager for the eccentric and already highly controversial Goldust, helping him reinvent himself as the even stranger "Artist Formerly Known as Goldust."
 At the beginning of the Attitude Era, the twisted enigma that is Goldust caught his wife and valet Marlena (Terri Runnels) entirely by surprise in a shoot-style interview.
 He admitted that he no longer loved her and was tired of continually being scorned and disciplined.
 Fed up with living for her and his father, Dusty Rhodes, Goldust felt suffocated and couldn’t be who he was on the inside.

 Here is where Luna Vachon’s most multifaceted character arose, proving her ability to take on any role and make it work.
-She seemed to enjoy working with Dustin Rhodes genuinely, often mocking their opponents by dressing up as them and having promos that were pure over the top entertainment that significantly diverged into the sick and absurd.
+She seemed to genuinely enjoy working with Dustin Rhodes, often mocking their opponents by dressing up as them and having promos that were pure over the top entertainment that significantly diverged into the sick and absurd.
 Luna Vachon became a dominatrix, a nurse, and the perfect partner for Goldust and his outrageous antics.